elenderg/PAL-1000/instruções de compilação.md

 ` `
 158. Extra credit exercise: You probably noticed that the generated routines above have no meat in them.
 That's because we don't list routine bodies until later when they've been compiled.
 But let's take a peek.
 In the gray, get into the son's compiler, find the "list a routine" routine, and add this line (including the comment at the end)...`

-`If the routine's moniker starts with "~", append the routine's body string to the buffer; advance the buffer. \*** testing only` - `
+`If the routine's moniker starts with "~", append the routine's body string to the buffer; advance the buffer. \*** testing only

-...just before the "Advance the buffer" line at the end of that routine.` - `
+...just before the "Advance the buffer" line at the end of that routine.

 Now run the son, open and list the daughter, and examine the listing.
 The finalize routine for our "~inline compiler type" now looks like this (without the word-wrap):